awsdocs/incident-manager-user-guide/doc_source/incident-response.md

 + **Client\-side versus server\-side metrics** – If there is a discrepancy between related metrics on the client and server\.
 + **Dependency failures** – Failures that your team can and should prepare for\.

 After creating response plans, you can use your monitoring solutions to automatically track incidents the moment they happen in your environment\.
-For more information about incident tracking and creation, see the [Incident tracking](tracking.md)\.
+For more information about incident tracking and creation, see the [Tracking incidents in Incident Manager](tracking.md)\.

-For more information about architecting secure, high\-performing, resilient, and efficient infrastructure applications and workloads, see the [AWS Well\-Architected whitepaper](aws.amazon.com/architecture/well-architected/)\.
+For more information about architecting secure, high\-performing, resilient, and efficient infrastructure applications and workloads, see the [AWS Well\-Architected whitepaper](http://aws.amazon.com/architecture/well-architected/)\.